-I'm sure you have seen the same commercials I have about over the counter fuel injector cleaners that can fix all kinds of nasty problems.
-How about the advertisements from gas companies stating you can drive your engine clean if you use their premium detergent gasoline.
+They say you can drive your engine clean using their premium detergent gasoline.
 We should take these claims with a grain of salt.
 Is it possible your car will be healed by this liquid gold?
-Yes it's possible it's just not likely.
+Yes, it's possible.
+However, it's not likely.

-GM port fuel type injectors I have seen them malfunction after
+GM port fuel type injectors I've seen them malfunction after

 cleaning.
-Some cleaners are so harsh that they can damage the windings
+Some cleaners are so harsh that they can damage the internal wire winding

 or harm the spray pattern.